David Bowie: The Genesis of Tin Machine

 ποΈ Sunset Marquis

-ποΈ Note: David concludes September having successfully shifted his focus from the studio process to the psychological reality of being in a band.
-The group identity is now firmly established among the four members as they prepare for the 1989 launch.
+ποΈ Notes: Bowie concludes September having successfully shifted his focus from the technical studio process to the psychological reality of being a band member.
+The group identity is now firmly established among the four members as they prepare for the 1989 public launch.

 ποΈ Sunset Marquis

-ποΈ Note: David concludes September having successfully shifted his focus from the studio process to the psychological reality of being in a band.
-The group identity is now firmly established among the four members as they prepare for the 1989 launch.
+ποΈ Notes: Bowie concludes September having successfully shifted his focus from the technical studio process to the psychological reality of being a band member.
+The group identity is now firmly established among the four members as they prepare for the 1989 public launch.

 Visual Identity & Artistic Retreat β October 1988